Barrysv/technicolor/README.md

 1. Do *either* of the following, then restart Home Assistant to load the integration;
    - add this repository's URL to HACS as a custom integration repository, and download using HACS, *or*
    - copy the contents of /custom_components/xdslctl into .homeassistant/custom_components/xdslctl
-2. in your sensors.yaml file include the following (*or* merge into your configuration.yaml)
+2. in your sensors.yaml file include the following (*or* merge into your configuration.yaml sensor: section)
 ```
 - platform: xdslctl
   name: modem